joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Converting final segment of flexipath to a quadratic bezier always gave a cubic bezier instead.
 Fixed

+  Exporting/slicing a file that comprised references to models in other files could cause rotation issues.
+Fixed Text tool not updating combobox with the font name when text reopened.
+Fixed

 Changed
    Fonts on slicer dialog results enlarged.